Aegisuchus: Description

 Aegisuchus is known only from a partial braincase and skull roof cataloged as ROM 54530.
 It is diagnosed by several autapomorphies, or unique features.
 At the center of the skull table is a raised and rough-surfaced boss on the parietal bone that is shaped like a circle.
 On either side of this boss are holes called dorsotemporal fenestrae, and the surrounding bone is relatively smooth.
 The quadrate bone in the temporal region of the skull has a rectangular projection called the adductor tubercle, which served as an attachment for muscles that closed the jaw.
 At the front of the skull table, projections on the laterosphenoid bones called capitate processes face out to the side.
 This feature is also seen in the skulls of living gharials, but evolved independently in each group.
 Also on the front surface are two holes of the dorsotemporal fenestrae, which pass through the skull and open at the skull table.
 On the front surface, a ridge of bone or torus makes up the lateral edge of each hole.
 The back of the skull is wide, with large projections on the exoccipital bones that would have anchored large epaxial muscles in the top part of the neck.

 Size

 At 40 cubic centimetres, the braincase of Aegisuchus is much larger in volume than that of any other crocodyliform.
-Based on the ratio of braincase to skull length in other crocodilians, the total skull length of Aegisuchus is estimated to have been 2.08 to 2.86 m in length.
+Original description in 2012, the total skull length of Aegisuchus is estimated to have been 2.08 to 2.86 m in length, based on the ratio of braincase to skull length in other crocodilians.
 A similar ratio between braincase and body length puts Aegisuchus at 15 to 21 m long when based on the proportions of long-snouted gharials, or 16 to 22 m long when based on the proportions of short-snouted crocodiles.
 However, these proportions have been met with a lot of scrutiny, and it is more likely that Aegisuchus reached less than 15 m in length.
+A reader comment posted to the original description provided regression equations failed to replicate the reported skull length, suggesting actual skull length can be 62 to 90 cm long, and total length would be around 3.9 m.